Beginning Design School

 The Beginning Design School presents a comprehensive, practical approach to preparing fire sprinkler system drawings.

 Over a three-week period, students will attend six live webinars studying and reviewing the installation and design approach requirements of NFPA 13 (2019) while completing self-paced exercises and module assessments.
 Q&A sessions and open discussions will also be included as part of the online instruction.

-The second part of the class will be a week of in-person training preparing fire sprinkler system layout, shop drawings, and hydraulic calculations by hand.
-The course concludes with a comprehensive exam of the class content including the installation requirements and hydraulics.
+The second part of the class will be a week of in-person training, preparing fire sprinkler system layouts, shop drawings, and hydraulic calculations by hand.
+The course concludes with a comprehensive exam of the class content, including the installation requirements and hydraulics.

 There is no CAD or third-party software taught in this class.

 The school will prepare the student to:

 - Accelerate the comprehension of plans and various types of building construction for proper sprinkler spacing applications.

 - Determine the proper and economic planning of sprinkler system layout and installation methods.

 - Know the importance of sprinkler specifications, types of pipe, hangers, fittings, flow tests, etc.